 Warping, especially cupping, is a common problem in solid wood true gesso boards.
 It is evident in most old icons.
 We combat this with our choice of wood species as well as the best method of sawing.

 Quarter-sawing is a more time consuming and expensive way of sawing a log.
 The end result however, is a board that has much greater stability that limits future warping.

 Plain-sawn boards will expand and contract in width due to changing humidity levels throughout the year and when traveling from one climate to another.
 Quarter-sawn boards will do so at a much lesser extent.

 As an extra preventative against warping, we insert red oak braces, also quarter-sawn, into dovetailed slots in the backs of the boards.
 Once again, due to being quarter-sawn, the braces are more stable and will not shrink in width as much as flat-sawn.

 True Gesso Finish

-Our customers are most often extremely pleased with our true gesso finish.
+Customers often comment on the beautiful, smooth surface of our gesso.
 To begin the process of applying gesso, we seal the board with shellac.
 Next, we apply a pure linen cloth by soaking it in the glue and smoothing it over the surface of the board.
 Once the cloth is dried crisp over the board, we trim off the edges and begin the application of many coats of true gesso: a mixture of rabbit skin glue, chalk, and powdered marble, suitable for egg tempera, oil, acrylic, encaustic, and more.